-The increase in total loans from December 31, 2019, was primarily due to continued demand for mortgage loans across most segments of the portfolio.
+The increase in total loans from December 31, 2020, was primarily due to continued demand for mortgage loans within the Association's territory.

 We have sold to AgriBank participation interests in certain loans as part of pool programs.
-The total outstanding participation interests in these programs were \$91.0 million, \$89.3 million, and \$88.2 million at December 31, 2020, 2019, and 2018, respectively.
+The total outstanding participation interests in these programs were \$95.2 million, \$91.0 million, and \$89.3 million at December 31, 2021, 2020, and 2019, respectively.